Flow Scheduled Transactions Documentation

 _12access(all) resource interface TransactionHandler {_12 // Called by the protocol to executed the scheduled transaction_12 // **Transaction ID**: Unique identifier for tracking, returned during scheduling_12 // **Data**: The optional data provided during scheduling that may relate_12 // to the specific scheduled transaction_12 access(Execute) fun executeTransaction(id: UInt64, data: AnyStruct?)_12_12 // Allows querying this handler to get metadata about it_12 // See the flow metadata views standard for more info_12 access(all) view fun getViews(): [Type]_12 access(all) fun resolveView(_ view: Type): AnyStruct?_12}

-To schedule a transaction, you store an instance of this resource in your account storage and pass a capability to the scheduler contract as part of the schedule request.
+To schedule a transaction, store an instance of this resource in your account storage and pass a capability to the scheduler contract as part of the schedule request.

-Here is a simple example implementation for a Handler's executeTransaction()
+Here is a simple example implementation for a Handler's executeTransaction() function that transfers FLOW at the scheduled time:

-_43access(all) contract TransferFLOWHandler {_43_43 access(all) let HandlerStoragePath: StoragePath_43 access(all) let HandlerPublicPath: PublicPath_43 _43 access(all) resource Handler: FlowTransactionScheduler.TransactionHandler {_43_43 access(all) var from: Capability<auth(FungibleToken.Withdraw) &{FungibleToken.Provider}>_43_43 access(all) var amount: UFix64_43_43 // other functions left out for simplicity_43_43 // The actual logic that is executed when the scheduled transaction_43 // is executed_43 access(FlowTransactionScheduler.Execute) _43 fun executeTransaction(id: UInt64, data: AnyStruct?) {_43 if let to = data as Address {_43 let providerRef = self.from.borrow()_43 ?? panic("Could not borrow a reference to the provider FlowToken Vault")_43_43 // Get a reference to the recipient's Receiver_43 let receiverRef = getAccount(to)_43 .capabilities.borrow<&{FungibleToken.Receiver}>(/public/flowTokenReceiver)_43 ?? panic("Could not borrow a Receiver reference to the FlowToken Vault in account \(to.toString())")_43_43 // Deposit the withdrawn tokens in the recipient's receiver_43 receiverRef.deposit(from: <-providerRef.withdraw(amount: self.amount))_43 _43 } else {_43 panic("Unable to transfer FLOW because the data provided when scheduling the transaction is not a Flow address!")_43 }_43 }_43 }_43_43 // A user would call this to get an instance of this handler_43 // for their own scheduling use_43 access(all) fun createHandler(amount: UFix64, from: Capability<auth(FungibleToken.Withdraw) &{FungibleToken.Provider}>): @Handler {_43 return <- create Handler(name: "Transfer FLOW Handler Resource", amount: amount, from: from)_43 }_43_43 // other functions left out for simplicity_43}
+_43access(all) contract TransferFLOWHandler {_43_43 access(all) let HandlerStoragePath: StoragePath_43 access(all) let HandlerPublicPath: PublicPath_43_43 access(all) resource Handler: FlowTransactionScheduler.TransactionHandler {_43_43 access(all) var from: Capability<auth(FungibleToken.Withdraw) &{FungibleToken.Provider}>_43_43 access(all) var amount: UFix64_43_43 // other functions left out for simplicity_43_43 // The actual logic that is executed when the scheduled transaction_43 // is executed_43 access(FlowTransactionScheduler.Execute)_43 fun executeTransaction(id: UInt64, data: AnyStruct?) {_43 if let to = data as Address {_43 let providerRef = self.from.borrow()_43 ?? panic("Could not borrow a reference to the provider FlowToken Vault")_43_43 // Get a reference to the recipient's Receiver_43 let receiverRef = getAccount(to)_43 .capabilities.borrow<&{FungibleToken.Receiver}>(/public/flowTokenReceiver)_43 ?? panic("Could not borrow a Receiver reference to the FlowToken Vault in account \(to.toString())")_43_43 // Deposit the withdrawn tokens in the recipient's receiver_43 receiverRef.deposit(from: <-providerRef.withdraw(amount: self.amount))_43_43 } else {_43 panic("Unable to transfer FLOW because the data provided when scheduling the transaction is not a Flow address!")_43 }_43 }_43 }_43_43 // A user would call this to get an instance of this handler_43 // for their own scheduling use_43 access(all) fun createHandler(amount: UFix64, from: Capability<auth(FungibleToken.Withdraw) &{FungibleToken.Provider}>): @Handler {_43 return <- create Handler(name: "Transfer FLOW Handler Resource", amount: amount, from: from)_43 }_43_43 // other functions left out for simplicity_43}

 Scheduling

-- High Priority: Guarantees execution in the first block with the scheduled time or fails scheduling, requires the highest fees
+- High Priority: guarantees execution in the first block with the scheduled time or fails scheduling, requires the highest fees.

-- Medium Priority: Best-effort execution as close as possible to the scheduled time known during scheduling
+- Medium Priority: best-effort execution as close as possible to the scheduled time known during scheduling.

-- Low Priority: Opportunistic execution when network capacity allows, lowest fees but no guarantee about timing.
+- Low Priority: opportunistic execution when network capacity allows, lowest fees but no guarantee about timing.

 Each transaction requires:

-- Handler Capability: A capability to a resource implementing
+- Handler Capability: a capability to a resource implementing

 - Fees: Flow tokens to cover execution costs and storage costs for the transaction data.

-These arguments are required by the FlowTransactionScheduler.schedule()
+These arguments are required by the FlowTransactionScheduler.schedule() function.
+This function returns a ScheduledTransaction resource object.

-and users to manage their scheduled transactions from a central place in their account.
+The Scheduled Transaction Manager standard (mentioned in the intro) provides an easy way for developers and users to manage their scheduled transactions from a central place in their account.
 Users are strongly encouraged to use this.

 More information about the Scheduled Transaction manager is in the section at the end of this document.

-is emitted with information about the scheduled transaction and handler.
+When a transaction is scheduled, the FlowTransactionScheduler.Scheduled event is emitted with information about the scheduled transaction and handler.

 Fees